Welfare Reform changes affect people who currently claim benefits.

 We collect varying information about you and use it for different reasons according to the relationship we have with you.
 For example, we will collect different personal information depending on whether you are a prospective tenant, existing and former tenant, occupant or from an entity we work with when providing our services (called a “business partner” below).

 In order to make this notice as user friendly as possible, we have split it into different sections.
+Please click on the section below that best describes your relationship with us.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, a tenancy agreement).
 In this case, we may have to cancel an agreement you have with us but we will notify you if this is the case at the time.